agentlang-ai/agentlang-clj/README.md

   :Input :Expense.Workflow/SaveExpenses
   :Delegates {:To :receipt-ocr-agent :Preprocessor true}}}
 ```

-Save this code to a file named `chat.al` and it's ready to be run as a highly-scalable service with auto-generated HTTP APIs for interacting with the agent.
-But before you can actually run it, you need to install AgentLang.
-The next section will help you with that.

-### Download and Install
+## Data Modeling

+Model any business domain - from simple to complex - with the relationship graph based data modeling approach of AgentLang.
+Apply RBAC policies, declaratively, to the data model and secure your application data.

+## Dataflow

+Dataflow allows you to express complex business logic simply as purely-declarative [patterns of data operations](https://docs.agentlang.io/docs/concepts/declarative-dataflow).

+# Getting Started

-#### Prerequisites
+### Prerequisites

 1. [Java SE 21](https://openjdk.org/projects/jdk/21/) or later
 2. Linux, Mac OSX or a Unix emulator in Windows
 3. Download and install the [AgentLang CLI tool](https://github.com/agentlang-ai/agentlang.cli)
 4. Set the `OPENAI_API_KEY` environment variable to a valid API key from OpenAI

+### Running your example

+Save your example into a file named `chat.al`.
 Now you can run the chat-agent as,

 ```shell
 agent /path/to/chat.al